 The Ohio Media School was opened in 1986 to respond to the needs of area radio and television stations for entry-level positions in their industry.
-The School, located at 4411 Montgomery Road, Suite 200, in Norwood, Ohio is equipped with administrative offices, classrooms and radio and TV studios.
+The School, located at 9885 Rockside Road, Valley View, Ohio is equipped with administrative offices, classrooms and radio and TV studios.
 The School is accessible to students via highways and state interchanges, and offers handicapped access and free parking.